-What’s so harmful about a little Advil?
+What’s so harmful about a little Nurofen?
 According to Gundry, “these compounds destroy the lining of your small intestine, promoting leaky gut.
 Pharmaceutical companies have known the damage that NSAIDs cause to the gut wall for 50 years, but we couldn’t see that damage with our endoscopes because it was out of reach.
-However, with “Pill” cameras, we now know the destruction that these painkillers cause.
-In fact, even short-term NSAID use of four days dramatically increases the risk of a heart attack or stroke!”
-Scary stuff.
+However, with 'pill' cameras, we now know the destruction that these painkillers cause."
+The FDA warns that even short-term use of NSAIDS can increase heart attack and stroke risk.

 5. Take Vitamin D and Fish Oil Supplements

 What’s a prebiotic?
 “Inulin, chicory, radicchio, okra, Belgian or curly endive, and artichokes” are good examples, Gundry says.
 “Eat resistant starches like sweet potatoes, yucca, taro root, plantains, green bananas, as well as nuts like walnuts, pistachios, and macadamia nuts.
 These are food for your gut buddies, and without them, the bad bugs take over.
 And remember: Do not confuse prebiotics with probiotics.
 Probiotics are good bugs, but prebiotics are the fertilizer that makes the good bugs grow.
-And believe it or not, like I show in The Plant Paradox, good bugs [help you lose weight].
-Just this week, a double-blind placebo controlled study from Edmonton Canada showed that overweight schoolchildren who were given prebiotics lost weight while the placebo group gained three times as much weight.
-Moreover, the bugs in the prebiotic group changed to good bugs, while the control group kept having bad bugs,” Gundry says.
+And believe it or not, like I show in The Plant Paradox, good bugs [help you lose weight].”
+Gundry says.
+In fact, a 2017 study conducted in Canada found that overweight or obese children given prebiotic supplements lost body fat and weight, while children given a placebo gained both body weight and fat.

 Consider our minds officially blown.
 Did you know any of these gut health tips before?
 Are you as surprised by Gundry’s take as we are?
-Join our Facebook conversation and let us know, and be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.
+Be sure to talk to your own physician about what nutritional or medical adjustments, if any, are right for you.